Creating Your Own Container Images

 Understanding this snippet of code is not our aim.
 The code will return

-some statistics about the data in file_path
+some statistics about the data in file_path.

 We already know how to load this file.
 Let’s use a bind mount to